-Units Mode Number Node Number Lift Coefficient Value Sectional Damping Non Dimensional Frequency Reduced Velocity

-SI - - - N∙s/m2 - -

-English - - - lbf•s/ft - -

-Notes: Notes:

-submerge code = 99 Whenever the node is outside the power-in zone, the lift coefficient is zero and sectional damping is used if the node is submerged.
+Units Mode Number Node Number Lift Coefficient Value ^{1,2} Sectional Damping ^{2,3} Non Dimensional Frequency 3 Reduced Velocity 3 SI - N∙s/m2 - - English - - - lbf•s/ft 2 - - Notes: Whenever the node is outside the power-in zone, the lift coefficient is zero and sectional damping is used if the node is submerged.
 In order to differentiate between an accidental zero value of the lift coefficient in a power-in zone, lift coefficient code = 99 is listed instead of the value zero used by the program outside the power-in regions.
+Whenever the node is in the power-in region the lift coefficient is used and the sectional damping is zero.